hoko/hoko-docs/_posts/2015-04-13-what-is-my-url-scheme.md

 schemes are formed by a scheme name, followed by a colon character (":"), and the remainder of the URI called the scheme-specific part.

-The scheme name is a string that you choose for your own apps (usually for your own company) so if your company is called *MyCompany* you can use `com.mycompany` and your complete URL scheme would look like:
+The scheme name is a string that you choose for your own apps, so if your app is called **Megastore** your URL scheme should be **megastore** and its identifier should be **com.company.megastore**.

 {% highlight java %}
-com.mycompany://
+megastore://
 {% endhighlight %}